HTTP API of the FlowFuse platform

 Most database models have a primary key of an auto-incrementing integer stored in the id column.

 These ids are internal properties of the models and should not be exposed via the API.
-This is because they can be guessed and leak information about how many instances of any particular model exists.
+This is because they can be guessed and leak information about how many instances of any particular model exist.

 All model instances have an auto-generated hashid property that is an encoded version of the id property.
 This property should be used on the API but aliased as the id property.